Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Case studies

-Generally speaking, PSFA-EWC outperforms others for sequential modes, where the number of modes and samples per mode are not required in advance.
-It provides forward and backward transfer ability.
-The previously learned knowledge is preserved when assimilating new information, which also aids the learning of future relevant modes.
-The RSFA model is updated when a new sample arrives, but fails to distinguish the normal changes and the real faults in multimode dynamic processes.
-Compared with PSFA-EWC, PCA-EWC is effective to detect the abnormality from static features but difficult to identify a new mode.
-PSFA-EWC, RSFA and PCA-EWC have the basically fixed model capacity, where a single model is updated continually.
-IMPPCA and MCVA identify the modes and build the local models within each mode.
-When a new mode arrives, the monitoring model is rebuilt based on the entire dataset and the model complexity would increase with the emergence of novel modes.
+Generally, PSFA--EWC outperforms others for sequential modes, where the number of modes and samples per mode are not required in advance.
+When a new mode is identified, a few data are collected and the model is rapidly updated by assimilating new information while consolidating the learned knowledge.
+The RSFA model is updated when a new normal sample arrives, but fails to distinguish the normal changes and real faults in multimode nonstationary processes.
+Compared with PSFA--EWC, PCA--EWC is effective to detect the abnormality from static features but difficult to identify a new mode.
+PSFA--EWC, RSFA and PCA--EWC have the basically fixed model capacity, where a single model is updated continually.
+For IMPPCA and MCVA, the model is rebuilt based on the entire dataset when a new mode arrives and the model complexity would increase with the emergence of novel modes.